tsuki-lang/tsuki/README.md

 While still in its early stages, the compiler is able to compile arbitrary user code into a working executable.
 The most basic usage of the compiler would be:
 ```
-tsuki -p package-name path/to/code.tsu
+tsuki -p package_name path/to/code.tsu
 ```
-`package-name` currently only specifies the name of the output file, but might be used for other things in the future, such as mangling and/or debug information.
+`package_name` currently only specifies the name of the output file, but might be used for other things in the future, such as mangling and/or debug information.

 Refer to the code examples in `code` to see what's currently implemented or being worked on.